cyberbotics/webots-doc/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 *{0, 0.1, -0.2}* for example).
 Save the simulation.
 The result is depicted in [this figure](#your-first-rigid-body-in-webots).

+> **Note**:
+In order to get a shaded object, it is necessary to also add an appearance.
+To do this, select the `appearance` field of the Shape node and use the `Add` button.
+Then, you can add a blank `Material` to the `material` field in a similar way.

 %figure "Your first rigid body in Webots."

 ![tutorial_ball.png](images/tutorial_ball.png)